percona/k8spxc-docs/docs/update.md

         [in the list of certified images](images.md#custom-registry-images)
         (for older releases, please refer to the
         [old releases documentation archive](archive.md)).

-    * `Never` or `Disabled` - continue using Smart Update strategy with disabled upgrades (the default choice starting from the Operator 1.12.0).

 4. Make sure the `upgradeOptions.versionServiceEndpoint` key is set to a valid Version Server URL (otherwise upgrades will not occur).